Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Security of QPV with commitment

 \subsubsection{Non-adaptive strategies}

 The above theorem gives us a way to bound the probability of success in any lossy setting, which makes protocols with a commitment round ideal candidates for practical implementation of QPV.
 The role of $\varepsilon$ and $\Tilde{c}$ are important here.
-Theoretically, if we set $\varepsilon$ to $0$, i.e.~we never allow attackers to answer different commits, we see that the attackers cannot apply any lossy attack!
-Thus making the protocol fully loss tolerant against transmission loss $1-\eta_V$.
+Theoretically, if we set $\varepsilon$ to $0$, i.e.~we never allow attackers to answer different commits, we see that the attackers cannot exploit the commitment step at all!
+Thus the protocol with commitment is fully loss tolerant against transmission loss $1-\eta_V$ in this case.

 However, as we have shown before we cannot set $\varepsilon$ to be 0, since a small $\varepsilon$ might help the attackers, while still not being detected with high probability.
 On the other hand, if we play a certain number of rounds in which we see a sufficient amount of committing rounds, but never see different commit bits being sent, we can be quite certain that the probability of one party not committing given that the other party commits is small.
-We want to estimate the conditional probabilities:
+Thus, we want to estimate the conditional probabilities:

 Intuitively, if we see a large number of rounds in which both parties commit but we never see different commits, these probabilities should be small.
 Suppose we want to upper bound the maximum conditional probability of the two in eq.~\eqref{eq:conditional_probabilites} by some value $\alpha > 0$.
 Then we can do the following.
 We keep playing until we get $\frac{r}{\alpha}$ number of rounds in which both parties commit, where $r$ is some fixed constant.
 This takes an expected number $\frac{r}{\alpha \, p_{\mathrm{commit}}}$ of rounds, where $p_\mathrm{commit}$ is the probability that the honest prover will commit.